 The vast majority of problems with Polaroid cameras actually have more to do with the film rather than the camera.
 Polaroid cameras are powered by their battery packs, so without a fresh, new pack of film it won’t even turn on.
 You might find an old Polaroid camera with an ancient pack of film stuck inside of it with a battery that’s long dead.
 Now that we’re eight years past Polaroid selling off its last stock of film, nearly all genuine Polaroid film is long expired.
 (Don’t worry, the film is still good, but not for troubleshooting purposes here).

-The Impossible Project makes new film for Polaroid cameras with packs that have fresh batteries.
-The best place to buy Impossible Project film is straight from their website.
-Old Impossible Project film has a multitude of problems, and many third party resellers have old stock that hasn’t been properly refrigerated.
-Feel free to use this stuff, but if you’re trying to figure out if a camera works or not, buying the correct, newest version of the film straight from the Impossible Project’s website is an absolute must.
+Polaroid Originals (formerly known as the Impossible Project) makes new film for Polaroid cameras with packs that have fresh batteries.
+You can find Polaroid Originals film on Amazon and B&H, as well as on their own website.
+Check to make sure the film hasn’t expired, as expired Polaroid Originals film can have a multitude of problems.
+Feel free to use expired film, but if you’re trying to figure out if a camera works or not, buying the correct, newest version of the film is an absolute must.
 It’s not cheap, but there’s nothing about instant film that is.

 Use Multiple Cameras on Important Shoots